hapax/hapax.github.io/assets/mindjam.md

 </span>

-Almost 2000 years later, Friedrich Nietzsche would turn eternal recurrence and *amor fati* into an ethic. *Ecce
-Homo* states this explicitly:
+Almost 2000 years later, Friedrich Nietzsche would turn eternal recurrence and *amor fati* into an ethic, a love of reality to counter the death of God. *Ecce Homo* states this ethic explicitly:

 <span style="padding-left: 20px; display:block">
 My formula for greatness in a human being is *amor fati*: that one wants